Barnard Castle: Transport

-Barnard Castle has road connections to Bishop Auckland, Spennymoor and central County Durham via the A688 and Darlington, Stockton-on-Tees, and Middlesbrough by the A67.
+Barnard Castle has road connections to Bishop Auckland, Spennymoor and central County Durham via the A688 and to Darlington, Stockton-on-Tees and Middlesbrough by the A67.
 Barnard Castle is also 4 mi from the A66, with access to the M6 to the west and the A1(M) to the east.
 The B6278 also connects Barnard Castle with Middleton-in-Teesdale.
 The old road bridge over the River Tees was built in 1569 and is Grade I listed.

 Barnard Castle railway station was closed for passenger trains in 1964.
-A Bill was approved in 1854 for a line from a junction with the Stockton & Darlington Railway at Darlington to Barnard Castle and opened on 9 July 1856, with intermediate stations at Broomielaw, Winston, Gainford and Piercebridge.
-The terminus at Darlington only lasted five years.
-In 1856 the South Durham & Lancashire Railway proposed a line from Bishop Auckland to Tebay via Barnard Castle and Kirkby Stephen but only the western section was built with the Company receiving its Bill in 1857.
+A Bill was approved in 1854 for a line from a junction with the Stockton & Darlington Railway at Darlington to Barnard Castle, which opened on 9 July 1856, with intermediate stations at Broomielaw, Winston, Gainford and Piercebridge.
+The terminus at Darlington lasted only five years.
+In 1856 the South Durham & Lancashire Railway proposed a line from Bishop Auckland to Tebay via Barnard Castle and Kirkby Stephen but only the western section was built, with the Company receiving its Bill in 1857.